SmartLayer/SmartLayer/README.md

 ````

-The `math-friendly-xkb` introduces several enhancements beyond the original "English (intl., with AltGr dead keys)" layout it was based on:
+The layout introduces several enhancements beyond the original "English (intl., with AltGr dead keys)" layout it was based on:

 - **Currencies**.
 The 'currency' symbol has been replaced with the Euro Sign (€).
 Use `<alt> + <4>` to type this symbol.
 The Bitcoin symbol (₿) can be typed using `<alt> + <shift> + <4>`.
 - **Greek Letters**: The layout includes α and ξ, two frequently used Greek letters in mathematics.
 Future updates may include additional Greek letters based on usage frequency.